 What Is Ontology?

-Ontology handles an impressive 4,000 transactions per second (TPS) on its mainnet and that number can increase to tens of thousands with scalability solutions (e.g., sharding).
-In comparison, Bitcoin currently handles about seven transactions per second, and Ethereum handles about 15.
+Ontology handles an impressive 4,000 transactions per second (TPS) on its mainnet, and that number can increase to tens of thousands when combined with scalability solutions such as sharding.
+In comparison, Bitcoin currently handles about seven transactions per second and Ethereum handles about 15.

-Who Developed Ontology?
+Who Is Behind Ontology?

-The ONT coin and blockchain were first launched as part of the NEO platform, and some of the initial Ontology airdrops gifted ONT to holders of NEO tokens.
-Close ties between the two blockchains persisted even after Ontology launched its independent mainnet in 2018.
-In 2019, Ontology and NEO announced a partnership in creating the cross-blockchain platform eventually known as PolyNetwork.
+The ONT coin and blockchain were first launched as part of the NEO platform, and some of the initial Ontology crypto airdrops gifted ONT to holders of NEO tokens.
+Close ties between the two blockchains have thus persisted even after Ontology launched its independent mainnet in 2018.
+In 2019, Ontology and NEO announced a partnership in creating the cross-blockchain platform known as the PolyNetwork.

 What Does Ontology Do?